Monte Carlo Tree Search: A Review of Recent Modifications and Applications

-\cite{vodopivec2014enhancing} enhance the UCB formula (c.f.
-Eq.~\ref{eq:uct}) and state estimates in nodes.
-The idea is to use the MCTS algorithm for the search but modify the backpropagation phase so it uses the \emph{TD} learning for updating the scores.
-The authors specifically chose the \emph{TD}($\lambda$) algorithm.
-Three variants of the \emph{TD}($\lambda$) integration called \emph{TD-UCT Single Backup}, \emph{TD-UCT Weighted Rewards} and \emph{TD-UCT Merged Bootstrapping} have been proposed.
 In addition, the combinations with the AMAF heuristic and RAVE (c.f.
 Eq.~\ref{eq:rave}) are considered in the experiments.
 The various combinations were tested on four games: Hex, Connect-4, Gomoku and Tic-Tac-Toe.
-One variant, namely \emph{TD-UCT with Merged Bootstrapping} and \emph{AMAF}, achieved the best performance in all four games compared to the other variants as well as compared to the plain UCT.
+One variant, namely \emph{TD-UCT Merged Bootstrapping} with \emph{AMAF}, achieved the best performance in all four games compared to the other variants as well as compared to the plain UCT.\\

 The Temporal Difference method can also be used to adapt the policy used in the simulation phase of the MCTS algorithm~\citep{ilhan2017monte}.
 This is especially useful for games (or other domains) in which uniform random simulation performs poorly.
 This idea is explored in General Video Game AI games: \emph{Frogs}, \emph{Missile Command}, \emph{Portals}, \emph{Sokoban} and \emph{Zelda}.
 The Temporal Difference method of choice is Sarsa($\lambda$).
-The state, in which the learned policy is applied, is modelled as a set of features.
+The authors use a linear value function approximation (as suggested in true online Sarsa($\lambda$)) along with a state representation method.
+The representation is a vector of numerical features that describe the game state and its weights.
+Here, the goal is to learn the weights of the state vector and then use a custom rollout procedure that incorporates state evaluation.
+The outcome of a rollout is calculated as in Eq.~\ref{eq:td}, so the outcome at step $t$ is a discounted sum of future steps.
+Each consecutive step is performed by a separate rollout.
+This is a different approach to a vanilla MCTS, in which there is one rollout that fetches the game score, obtained at the terminal state, and propagates the same score to all nodes visited along the path.
+Here, states on the visited path receive different scores according to the \emph{TD} learning idea.
+The rollouts are performed according to the $\epsilon-$Greedy selection policy that maximizes the weighted linear combination of features in a state over possible actions that lead to it.
 The authors achieve better results than vanilla MCTS in 4 out 5 tested games.